ppawel/osm-activity-server/README.md

 * Tracking mapping activity in specific areas - similar to the existing "nearby changesets" functionality but more user-friendly (bot edits filtered out, human-readable descriptions of changesets etc).
 * Tracking activity of friends - mapping, diary entries, perhaps status updates.

 Note that this project (OSM Activity Server) is not supposed to provide the above functionality.
 This project is meant to implement a stable and scalable platform.
-Various activities (such as those mentioned above) can then be published to the Activity Server (see also "What does it do?" section below).
+Various activities (such as those mentioned above) can then be published to the Activity Server.

 At the end of the day it's all about making mapping more fun and providing tools for interacting with other mappers.